-The method used in SQOPT follows Gill and Murray [3] and is described in [7].
+SQOPT uses a reduced-Hessian active-set method (Gill and Murray [4, 10]), implemented as a reduced-gradient method similar to that in MINOS [12].
 Here we summarize the main features of the method and introduce some terminology used in the description of subroutine sqOpt and its arguments.
 Where possible, explicit reference is made to items listed in the printed output, and to the names of the relevant optional parameters.